8. Capacitor Discharge Bonder (2026)

 The component's thermal mass renders the brief power spike harmless.

-I couldn't find reasonably priced 2.2Ω and 4.7Ω PR02s but I did find 50x 10R 5% PR02s for £4.60.
+I couldn't find reasonably priced 2.2Ω and 4.7Ω PR02s but I did find 50x 10R 5% PR02s on eBay for £4.60.

 Deepseek approved of my idea to parallel them by soldering them on top of each, minimising inductance.